Snapchat Planet Order is one of the most misunderstood features on the app.

-If you’ve seen planet emojis pop up next to a friend’s name and wondered “Why am I Mars for them?” or “Why did my planet change?”, you’re not alone.
-Snapchat doesn’t clearly explain the system, and most online guides oversimplify it.
+If you’ve ever noticed planet emojis next to a friend’s name and wondered “Why am I Mars for them?” or “Why did my planet suddenly change?”, you’re not alone.
+Snapchat doesn’t clearly explain the system, and most online explanations oversimplify it.

 -